ashbrook-io/ashbrook-io.github.io/_posts/2020-06-17-batch-decode-user-agent-strings.md

 # yourself, or, in my case, just print the unique browsers like so...
 ($results.content | convertfrom-json).parse | select -unique simple_software_string

+# also probably a good idea to save the parse to a file at least so you
+# can review it later if you need to
+($results.content | convertfrom-json).parse | convertto-json > results.json
 ```

+That's it.
+This got me what I needed personally so if you found this, I hope it works for you.
+I am not 100% sure if the `$results` object will end up having the same order **for sure** as the originally ordered hash, but you could write it all out to a file as you get the parse responses, or you could key it or return the results from iwr as you iterate over it or something else.
+This got me where I needed to go so I left it there.